log0div0/testo/docs/tutorials/03 - guest additions/README.md

 ## What you're going to learn

-In this guide you're going to learn:
+In this tutorial you're going to learn:
 1. Test hierarchy basics.
 2. Testo Guest Additions installation routine.

 ## Introduction

-In the last guide we've learned how to automate the Ubuntu Server 16.04 installation and got ourselved acquainted with the basic actions in Testo-lang mimicking the human behaviour.
+In the last tutorial we've learned how to automate the Ubuntu Server 16.04 installation and got ourselved acquainted with the basic actions in Testo-lang mimicking the human behaviour.
 The approach we've used is good from two points of view:
 1. Allows to test the SUT in exactly the same way as the end user (real human) would've tested it.
 2. Doesn't require any additional agents running in virtual machines.